Check this video.

 Petanque, One Game, Two Systems

-Some Members prefer to play in Club Games, based only at our Club.
-It has variety with plenty of ups and downs while also being relaxed and comfortable.
-Club Games are played at the Club on Wednesdays & Saturdays.
+Some Members prefer to play only at our Club.
+The games have variety with plenty of ups and downs while also being relaxed and comfortable.
+Club Games are played on Wednesdays & Saturdays and for much of the year from Friday late afternoon into the evening under lights.
 Everyone plays with everyone regardless of expertise so newcomers can easily pick up the game.

-Others choose to venture further afield.
-While regularly playing Club Games they also play in Competitions at other clubs around Victoria.
+In addition to Club Games many like to venture further afield and play in Competitions at other clubs around Victoria.
 This provides more variety with the challenges of different pistes and players.
 Maybe the highs are higher and lows are....don't remind us!
-Competitions aren't just for experts – you’ll see people of all skill levels playing.
+Competitions aren't for experts only – you’ll see people of all skill levels playing.
 With it's French origins Petanque is full of égalité!
 Make up a team, perhaps play your first competition at CPC, a familiar venue.
 Then move on to playing different players on other club's pistes.

 For example St Kilda hold a competition across Sundays through winter.
 Teams are drawn 'out of a hat' mixing players from many clubs.
 Or join in a country club event like Avoca in November.
 Your play will improve as your experience broadens.
 For the latest announced competition, see the photo, lower right.